Our Mission

 McKenzie Community Communications Emergency Communications Planning

-McKenzie Community Communications (MCC) and our community partners are initiating a new, valley-wide emergency communications network using a Neighbor-to-Neighbor framework, organized into 3 zones along the river.
+McKenzie Community Communications (MCC) and our community partners operate a valley-wide emergency communications network using a Neighbor-to-Neighbor framework, organized into 3 zones along the river.
 We need your help!
 Visit our GMRS page to learn more

-Thanks to a grant from Oregon Community Foundation, MCC has begun testing and will soon roll out a new, valley-wide GMRS radio network that will function even when all other communication options fail.
-The network will use 3 or more GMRS repeaters placed in strategic locations to provide reliable radio connections from the Hoodoo ski area to Cedar Flat – more than 50 miles.
+Thanks to a grant from Oregon Community Foundation, MCC is operating a valley-wide GMRS radio network that will function even when all other communication options fail.
+The network is intended to eventually provide reliable radio connections from the Hoodoo ski area to Cedar Flat – more than 50 miles.
 The GMRS repeater network will offer an additional layer of communications to the area and is not intended to replace systems operated by the Sherriff or County emergency responders.
 This system will allow the community to relay real-time status reports from on the ground.